 - Using mosquito sprays in rooms regularly.

 - Keeping the room windows closed.

 It is not just the responsibility of the government but ourselves as well to ensure the safety of our environments.
-We need to take initiatives and participate in activities which can help in creating awareness amongst people regarding dengue and help them protect themselves more effectively.
-Find the best Doctors For Dengue In Pakistan and all region of Pakistan here.
+We need to take initiatives and participate in activities that can help in creating awareness amongst people regarding dengue and help them protect themselves more effectively.
+Find the best doctors for dengue In Pakistan and all region of Pakistan here.

 As we all know our healthcare departments are already working day and night to fight the war against coronavirus, so we need to avoid such conditions that may increase the spread of dengue fever.
 Try to avoid open areas that have greenery and public gatherings.